dboddie/Jungle-Journey/README-ROMs.txt

 You need Python, the Python Imaging Library and the Ophis 6502 assembler to build the game.

-Run the build.py script at the command line, passing the name of the UEF file to create.
-If the file was created, load it into an Electron emulator or create a sound file with one of the UEF utilities available online.
+Run the buildrom.py script at the command line, passing the name of the ROM files to create.
+If the files were created, install them in free ROM slots in an Electron emulator or use them to burn ROMs for use in a ROM cartridge.

 Loading the Game

-Insert the cassette or disk and type

-  *RUN JUNGLE

-then press Return.
-If you are loading the game from cassette, press play on the cassette recorder.
-The game should now load.
+Ensure that the computer is switched off.
+Insert the ROM cartridge and switch the computer on.
+The game should load automatically.

 Playing the Game